7 Magical Boutique Hotels in Cornwall You’ll Love

 Room at Commonwood Manor

-The bedrooms at Commonwood Manor Cornwall all have en-suite bathrooms and a flat-screen TV, so you can happily spend your days indoors.
+The bedrooms at Commonwood Manor all have en-suite bathrooms and a flat-screen TV, so you can happily spend your days indoors.
 But since there is a golf course nearby, the South West Coast Path, and fishing in the area, you’ll likely be spending your days happily outside too.

 In the sumptuously furnished rooms, you’ll find large windows that fill the space with light.
 This Cornwall boutique hotel is a perfect balance between elegance and warmth.